MaxBelleville/t6labs-service-app/README.md

 # Helping Hands(Title - Work In Progress)

-An android application to aid in the development and growth of local businesses
+An android application to aid in the development, promotion and growth of local businesses, help students and help find cheaper options to expensive services.

 ### Prerequisites